-When the throat’s airway is restricted during sleep, snoring occurs.
-This restriction can then trigger the nasal passage and the throat tissues to vibrate which produces snoring sounds.
+At its simplest level snoring occurs when the throat’s airway is restricted during sleep.
+This restriction then triggers the nasal passages and the throat tissues to vibrate which produces snoring sounds.

-He might not have been a snorer in the past, but snoring has become a major issue these days.
-If this is the case, your husband might have age related snoring issues.
+Your partner might not have been a snorer in the past, but snoring has become a major issue these days.
+If this is the case, your partner might have age-related snoring issues.
 The cause of this is similar to the effects of weight gain, as the muscles of the throat start to relax and become less toned.

 Alcohol And Drug Consumption

 Some prescribed drugs contain ingredients that relax muscles throughout the body.
-So, if your husband begun snoring the same time he starting taking those medications, then the drugs are the reason behind your sleepless nights.
-His doctor may be able to prescribe another medication without any snoring side effects.
+So, if your partner begins snoring the same time he/she starts taking medications, then there is a distinct probability that the drugs are the reason behind your sleepless nights.
+Your partner’s doctor may be able to prescribe another medication without any snoring side effects.